4 Examples of K-5 Reading Comprehension Sheets

 Students who struggle with reading may find great relief with intervention for reading strategies.
 Michigan State University’s College of Education offers three tips for reading intervention that can boost students’ reading comprehension and, in turn, their reading enjoyment.

 Repeated reading has the students read a short piece aloud several times in order to improve their understanding of what they just read.
 They should be told they will be asked questions about the piece after they indicate they comprehend it.
 Most students are able to illustrate improved comprehension of a piece after reading it four times.

 How to Do It

 Have the student read a short piece aloud and then ask comprehension questions after he reads the passage.
-Passage should be reread at least three or four times until the student can answer the set of questions to illustrate he fully understands what he just read.
-The questions can vary after each reading of the passage, but should focus on the overall meaning and events in the story, not just the words themselves.
+The passage should be reread at least three or four times until the student can answer the set of questions to illustrate he fully understands what he just read.
+The questions can vary after each reading, but should focus on the overall meaning and events in the story, not just the words themselves.

 The goal of the repeated reading intervention tactic is to help kids more fully comprehend the meaning and story behind what they are reading instead of only focusing on or struggling through the words.
 This tip can be especially beneficial for students who are slow readers and is suited for students in first to fifth grades.

 Rather than answering specific questions about a passage they just read, students are encouraged to read through materials and then explain what they just read in their own words.